30 Web Designs with Amazing Attention to Detail

 Well, as much as I would like to say it was intentional, it wasn’t.
 Thanks for pointing it out, and yes, I agree it’s a pretty bad mistake to make, and quite ironic.

-4. Trueenough on November 10th, 2009
+4. Trueenough

-5. Tom Ross on November 10th, 2009
+5. November 10, 2009

-lol@the typo :P
+lol@the typo ๐Ÿ˜›

 Really great post though.
 I’ve always been a firm believer that attention to detail is what sets great design apart from good design.
 These websites are a prime example!

-6. designfollow on November 11th, 2009
+6. November 11, 2009

 great.